 Ensure there is a system in place to track reimbursable student meals served daily by free, reduced-price or paid category.
 When changes in eligibility occur, ensure that both the rosters and the meal counting system are updated.

 Carry over student free/reduced-price eligibility from the previous year.
-Once a current year application is received, update student eligibility, effective immediately.
+Once a current year application or direct certification information is received, update student eligibility, effective immediately.

 Change student eligibility status to paid if an eligible application or direct certification has not been received by this date.